csvprobotica/HypeTech_QR_Elite_2026/README.md

 PROJECT H was developed using a modular robotics platform and the following components:

-- LEGO SPIKE Prime Hub
+- LEGO Robotics Controller Hub
 - 1 Large Motor for propulsion
-- 1 Medium Motor for steering (Ackermann steering geometry)
+- 1 Steering Motor for directional control
-- 2 Ultrasonic Sensors (left and right, for wall following)
-- 1 Color Sensor (for finish line detection)
+- 3 Proximity Sensors
-- Rechargeable Battery System (7.3V Li-Po, LEGO Technic Large Hub battery)
+- Rechargeable Battery System
-- Custom Chassis Structure (Technic + custom base plate)
+- Custom Chassis Structure
-- Pybricks (Python programming environment)
+- LEGO mBlock Programming Environment

 ---

 # 🧭 Navigation Strategy

-PROJECT H operates through a fully autonomous, rule-based navigation system programmed in **Python using Pybricks**.
+PROJECT H operates through a fully autonomous, rule-based navigation system programmed in **mBlock**.

 The robot constantly monitors its surroundings and makes real-time decisions based on data collected from its sensors.